 - ZIP code

-With geo segmentation, you’ll be able to target customers with some local advertising or with location-based discounts (e.g. free shipping).
+With geo segmentation, you’ll be able to target customers with local advertising or location-based discounts (e.g. free shipping).

-One of the most advanced types of segmentation, psychographic takes the approach of looking at socioeconomic factors and correlated preferences.
-However, in order to properly apply psychographic segmentation a lot of data is required.
+One of the most advanced types of segmentation, psychographic, looks at socioeconomic factors and correlated preferences.
+However, in order to properly apply psychographic segmentation, a lot of data is required.
 Usually, these segments will include:

 - Social class (Upper/middle/lower)

-You may not have access to all of the data points listed above or you may have access to more.
-Nevertheless, psychographic segments are useful to retailers and businesses that sell lots of lifestyle-driven items.
+You may not have access to all of the data points listed above, or you may have access to more.
+Nevertheless, psychographic segments are useful to retailers and businesses selling many lifestyle-driven items.

 Targeted Marketing Strategies and Examples

-Before we get into the particularly targeted marketing strategies, there is one important thing to note – all strategies are dependent on data.
+Before we get into the particularly targeted marketing strategies, one important thing to note is that all strategies depend on data.
 If you can’t acquire lots of in-depth data on your target audience or are lacking in the analytics department, targeted marketing will be significantly harder.

 Targeted Email Marketing